cbdevnet/midimonster/README.md

 Extended event type values such as `EV_LED`, `EV_SND`, etc are recognized in the MIDIMonster configuration file but may or may not work with the internal channel mapping and normalization code.

-Input devices can currently only be specified by device node directly.
-There may be a facility to open input devices by presentation name in the future.

 ### The `loopback` backend